 Summer Multicultural Access to Research Training (SMART) through CU

-An undergraduate to graduate program dedicated to broadening participation in the atmospheric sciences.
+An NCAR sponsored undergraduate-to-graduate program dedicated to broadening participation in the atmospheric sciences.
 It is built around a summer research internship, mentoring by top scientists, and a supportive learning community.

 UCAR Pre-College Internship